-1. Introduction
+1. INTRODUCTION

 Tables are a pervasive component in many real-world games.
-Players sit around a table playing board games; even though most require turn-taking, the 'inactive' player remains engaged and often has a role to play (e.g., the 'banker' in Monopoly; the chess player who continually studies the board).
+Players sit around a table playing board games; even though most require turn-taking, the inactive player remains engaged and often has a role to play (e.g., the banker in Monopoly; the chess player who continually studies the board).
 In competitive game tables, such as air hockey and foosball, players take sides and play directly against each other - both are highly aware of what the other is doing (or about to do), which affects their individual play strategies.
-Construction games such as Lego® invite children to collaborate while building structures and objects (here, the floor may serve as a 'table').
-The dominant pattern is that tabletop games invite co-located interpersonal play, where players are engaged with both the game and each other.
-People are tightly coupled in how they monitor the game surface, and each other's actions [10].
-There is much talk between players, ranging from exclamations to taunts to instructions and encouragement.
-Since people sit around a digital table, they can monitor both the artefacts on the digital display as well as the gestures of others.